RimoVR/Planetbyte/memory-bank/progress.md

 - ✅ Basic `index.html` and `App.tsx` created for the client
 - ✅ Shared types and constants defined in the `common` package
 - ✅ Tools directory created with test scripts for multiple clients
+- ✅ .gitignore updated to exclude unnecessary files and directories

 ### Client Implementation
 - ✅ Created game and auth directories in the client package